 They’re like the roadmap that takes people from point A to point B on a rugged road trip that somehow now feels like a joy ride.

 SO – now that we’ve debunked some myths…what is the definition, you ask?
 What can you hang your hat on?
-Here’s the kvh. definition:
+Here’s the Copy Uncorked definition:

-the art of writing marketing, advertising, &/or promotional materials in a way that connects (human to human), converts (causes an action to take place), and kills the notion of “sleazy sales(wo)man”.
+the art of writing marketing, advertising, &/or promotional materials in a way that connects (human to human) and converts (causes an action to take place).

 Basically, copy is the art and science of strategically delivering words to get people to take action.
 It’s what makes you feel like marketers are reading your mind or writing just to you.
 In theory, they are.
 That’s the jackpot!